vipranarayan14/graphics/README.md

 #### Full

-To be used, for example, in the footnote:
+To be used, for example, in the footnote or credits section:

 [Image Title] by Prasanna Venkatesh T S, retrieved from [Image URL].
 Used under Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/).